 Things you should know about classes:

-- Class sets: Our classes usually run in 6 or 8 week sets (see the Classes info page for more details).
+- Class sets: Our classes usually run in 6 or 8 week sets (see the Classes info page for more details on the current format).
 We have two level 1 sets (A and B), which cover some different material and some the same material, in order to give you a good grounding before moving up to level 2.
 The sets are designed to teach you the basic moves that are the foundation for lindy hop, and aim to get you comfortable with the footwork, shapes and partnered dancing.
 You’ll soon find you can dance an entire song.

 - Experience Levels: Level 1 can have a mix of different experience levels in the class, so if you feel like you’re not getting something as fast as someone else, don’t panic – everyone learns at different paces, and they may even have done it before.
 Equally, if you feel you are making good progress be supportive of those around you, but please leave the instructing to the teachers!